Menu

 Advancing Practice, Advancing Workforce, Advancing Science

-The FIP Hub provides a "ONE FIP" approach to advancing the global vision for the entire pharmaceutical profession by supporting the continued implementation of the FIP Development Goals (DGs) among our members through tools, frameworks, and evidence.
+The FIP Hub provides a "ONE FIP" approach to advancing the global vision for the entire pharmaceutical profession by supporting the continued implementation of the FIP Development Goals (DGs) among our Members through tools, frameworks, and evidence.
 It integrates elements of the pharmaceutical workforce, practice, and science in alignment with the DGs.
-These efforts are closely linked to FIP's broader mission and aligned with the World Health Organization's (WHO) Universal Health Coverage (UHC) and the Astana Declaration (2018).
+These efforts are closely linked to the broader FIP mission and aligned with the World Health Organization's (WHO) Universal Health Coverage (UHC) and the Astana Declaration of 2018.

 The Hub facilitates cross-sectoral collaboration and supports our volunteers in applying their skills and expertise.
-Guided by FIP's priorities, the DGs, and the needs of our members, the Hub serves as a focal point for projects and activities, monitoring progress and tracking evidence and impact at global, regional, and national levels.
+Guided by our FIP priorities and the DGs, and meeting the needs of our Members, the Hub serves as a focal point for projects and activities, monitoring progress and tracking evidence and impact at global, regional, and national levels.

 Our story

-In 2016, FIP developed 13 Pharmaceutical Workforce Development Goals (PWDGs) to support the implementation of its vision for Education and Workforce.
-This was followed by the launch of a workforce and education report in Nanjing in 2017, reaffirming FIP's commitment to assisting its members with the implementation of the PWDGs.
-Shortly thereafter, the Workforce Development Hub (WDH) was established to develop tools and frameworks for implementing the PWDGs.
+In 2016, FIP developed 13 Pharmaceutical Workforce Development Goals (PWDGs) to support the implementation of its vision for Education and Workforce at the Global Conference held in Nanjing.
+The Nanjng Vision and Statements reaffirmed the commitment of FIP to assisting its Members with the implementation of the PWDGs and workforce transformation to meet global healthcare needs.
+The Workforce Development Hub (WDH) was initially established to develop tools and frameworks for implementing the PWDGs.

-To further support our Member Organisations (MOs) in implementing these initiatives at the country level, the FIP Workforce Transformation Programme was launched in 2019.
-Since then, the original 13 PWDGs have evolved into 21 FIP Development Goals, encompassing the principal areas for advancing the pharmaceutical profession globally.
+To support our Member Organisations (MOs) in implementing these initiatives at the country level, the FIP Workforce Transformation Programme was launched in 2019.
+Since then, the original 13 PWDGs have evolved, through a process of global consensus, into 21 FIP Development Goals, encompassing the principal areas for advancing the pharmaceutical profession globally, crucially including practice, pharmaceutical science and education.

-As a natural progression, over the next 18 months, the WDH transformed into the Hub, officially launched in Brisbane in 2023.
-In its current form, the Hub fulfils its mission to transform the global pharmaceutical workforce to meet the evolving health needs.
-It ensures that FIP continues to honour its commitment to the Astana Declaration by driving progress across the workforce, education, practice, and scientific dimensions of the DGs, while fostering the broader mission of FIP and its constituencies.
+As an organisational progression, the WDH transformed into the FIP Hub to encompass the full scope of developmental transformation.
+In its current form, the FIP Hub fulfils its mission to ensure that FIP continues to deliver its commitment to the Astana Declaration by driving progress across the workforce, education, practice, and scientific dimensions of the DGs, while fostering the broader mission of FIP and its Member and constituencies.

-The FIP President and CEO oversee the Council-approved strategic direction of the Hub through a Steering Group, which functions as a responsive senior management team for this significant FIP structure.
-The Steering Group provides recommendations to the Hub Management Group, comprising all Hub Directors, a broader FIP staff membership, and chaired by the CEO.
-This unit serves as a project reporting group and is responsible for managing collaborative linkages on DG-driven projects and activities between Hub Global Leads, volunteers, FIP Boards, their Sections, Special Interest Groups, and other FIP structures.
+The FIP President and nominated Vice-Presidents oversee the Council-approved strategic direction of the Hub through a Hub Steering Group, which functions as an accountable senior management team for this significant FIP structure.
+The Hub Steering Group provides recommendations to a management and operations group, comprising all Hub Directors, FIP staff members, and chaired by the CEO.
+This unit serves as a project reporting group and is responsible for managing collaborative linkages on Goal-driven projects and activities between Hub Global Leads, volunteers, FIP Boards, their Sections, Special Interest Groups, and other FIP structures.

-DGs remain the primary focus of the Hub.
-Work on a DG may stand alone or contribute to one or more priorities.
+DGs remain the primary focus of the FIP Hub.

 Projects and activities